 A Brief and Violent Life

 One of Gillis' earliest friends - and partner in crime - was Jack Perkins.
 They, and others from the neighborhood, were involved in a variety of petty crimes.
-Years later Perkins said Gillis, being the smallest in the group, would be responsible for creating a diversion at a store counter while the others would fill their pockets with items from the other end of the counter.
+Years later Perkins said Gillis, being the smallest in the group, would be responsible for creating a diversion at a store counter while the others would shoplift.

-They graduated to more serious crimes, and by the time Gillis was 12 he was an accomplished car thief and petty criminal.
-In 1921, at the age of 13, he was arrested for car theft and was sentenced to a year in a juvenile correctional facility.
+By the time Gillis was 12 he was an accomplished car thief and in 1921, at the age of 13, he was arrested for car theft and sentenced to a year in a juvenile correctional facility.
 He was arrested again in 1922 on a similar charge; this time the sentence was 18 months.
 While in jail, Gillis' father committed suicide.
 Gillis, the only one of the family to take a criminal path, blamed himself for his father's death, and began using a portion of the money he stole to help his mother support the family.

 One of Gillis' earliest friends - and partner in crime - was Jack Perkins.
 They, and others from the neighborhood, were involved in a variety of petty crimes.
-Years later Perkins said Gillis, being the smallest in the group, would be responsible for creating a diversion at a store counter while the others would fill their pockets with items from the other end of the counter.
+Years later Perkins said Gillis, being the smallest in the group, would be responsible for creating a diversion at a store counter while the others would shoplift.

-They graduated to more serious crimes, and by the time Gillis was 12 he was an accomplished car thief and petty criminal.
-In 1921, at the age of 13, he was arrested for car theft and was sentenced to a year in a juvenile correctional facility.
+By the time Gillis was 12 he was an accomplished car thief and in 1921, at the age of 13, he was arrested for car theft and sentenced to a year in a juvenile correctional facility.
 He was arrested again in 1922 on a similar charge; this time the sentence was 18 months.
 While in jail, Gillis' father committed suicide.
 Gillis, the only one of the family to take a criminal path, blamed himself for his father's death, and began using a portion of the money he stole to help his mother support the family.

 He finds his soulmate in a store